API Stability Short-Term

 ): RemoteClusterConnectionStatus!

-For the input, CheckRemoteClusterConnectionInput represents a few required parameters, which are described in the next section.
+For CheckRemoteClusterConnectionInput represents a few required parameters, which are described in the next section.
 The return datatype, RemoteClusterConnectionStatus is described in the subsequent section.
 Below is an example of how this query can be used:

 Raw